How Kitten Rescue works

 Kitten Rescue is a philosophy.
 It is a belief that cats are granted life from a source above human beings.
 People have a right to manage cats and decide how they live in our world, but that does not include the privilege to neglect and abuse.
 When a person accepts ownership of a cat, the price is the healthy and happy care of that animal and full responsibility for its actions.

 Kitten Rescue is a network.
 Animal protection and control in Mason County is not what it could be.
 Many folks feel so strongly about this that they have banded together in citizen groups to make it right.
 Adopt-a-Pet is well-known for their fine efforts saving and finding homes for dogs.
-We coordinate with foster homes across the county to test, inoculate, alter, and save feline lives.
+We coordinate with foster homes across Mason County to test, inoculate, alter, and save feline lives.
 Without the cooperation and assistance from the good people at Shelton Veterinary Hospital, we could not exist.

-Adopting from Kitten Rescue means that you are the final step in saving an animal that was likely fated for serious misery or death.
+Adopting from Kitten Rescue means that you are the final step in saving an animal that was likely fated for misery or death.
 Whether from abandonment, abuse or disease, our kitties are lucky survivors who have had much love and resources invested in them before they even meet you.
-Naturally, we know these little critters pretty well, and we go to great lengths to see that each one goes to a home that is well-suited for its health and happiness.
+Naturally, we know these little critters pretty well, and we go to great lengths to see that each one goes to a home that is well suited for its health and happiness.